Skip to Content

 Facing criminal charges?
 Let Our Team of Legal Professionals Fight For You

-Domestic violence may be described as the use of unlawful physical force or violence against a spouse, family member, cohabitant, or person in a current or former romantic relationship.
+Domestic violence is defined as the use of unlawful physical force or violence against a spouse, family member, cohabitant, or person in a current or former romantic relationship.
 This may include:

 • Striking